MunoMono/reading-notes/public/docs/B/BoydDavis2017DialogueRealworldOperational.md

 ---
-title: "A dialogue between the real-world and the operational model–The realities of design in Bruce Archer's 1968 doctoral thesis"
+title: "A Dialogue between the Real-World and the Operational Model--the Realities of Design in {{Bruce Archer}"
 authors: "Boyd Davis, Stephen and Gristwood, Simone"
 year: 2017
 journal: "Design Studies"